 Sets the individual Component of the trace token to Val.
 Returns the previous value of the component.

 '''

-set_token(label, Integer)
+set_token(label, Label)

 '''

-The label component is an integer which identifies all events belonging to the same sequential trace.
+The label component is a term which identifies all events belonging to the same sequential trace.
 If several sequential traces can be active simultaneously, label is used to identify the separate traces.
 Default is 0.